 Ability to Keep Residents Mobile

-This is a measure of the percentage of long-term patients that remained mobile levels.
-Some argue that mobility is vital to patients mental and physical well-being.
+This metric is a measure of the percentage of long-term care patients who retained mobility levels.

 Short-term Care: Rehospitalizations